NVIDIA-AI-Blueprints/llm-router/README.md

 ## Hardware Requirements

-For the Arch-Router model server:
+For the Qwen 1.7B model:

 | GPU | Family | Memory | # of GPUs (min.) |
 | ------ | ------ | ------ | ------ |